 Optionally create a new backup VHD:

-Now you can run the virtual machine either using the original or the backup virtual hard disk.
-If you run
+Now you can run the virtual machine either using the original or the backup VHD.
+By deault if you run

-Optionally add the following in the guest machine fstab file (
+Optionally add the following in the gues machine's

-/etc/fstab), to enable the shared directory automatically.
-This avoids entering mount commands by hand.
+/etc/fstab, to enable the shared directory automatically (no mount commands of any sort).

 host_share /home/vm/shared 9p noauto,x-systemd.automount,trans=virtio,version=9p2000.L 0 0

-You must run QVM with one of the VNC options on the server side.
+You must then run QVM with one of the VNC options on the server side.